KaushalVasava/GraphQlCountryApp/README.md

 # GraphQlCountryApp
-It is a using jetapck compose, GraphQL and clean architecture.
+It is simple country info App using jetapck compose, GraphQL and clean architecture.

 #What is GraphQL?